AmionSky/cvmodtool/README.md

 ## Installation
 Download at [Releases](https://github.com/AmionSky/cvmodtool/releases).

-Only need to download the `.exe` then it will download the resources on first use.
+Only need to download the `.exe`, it will download the resources on first use.
 <br>*(Or manually download the resources and unzip it next to the executable)*

 ![console output preview](https://github.com/AmionSky/cvmodtool/blob/master/readmeres/cvmodtool.jpg?raw=true)